 Brooks will be happy to answer any questions you might have.
 Feel free to send him multiple photos, perhaps from different angles of the same scene.
 He may offer you some thoughts on your photos.
 He can do Photoshop enhancements, such as removing non-railroad-related backgrounds (basement walls, wires, lights, etc.).
 Brooks has made available to us his Model Railroader's Guide to Digital Photography (click to download the PDF file), which will also guide you in taking the best photos you can, without requiring expensive camera equipment.
 You can use your dedicated camera or you can use your cellphone or tablet to take the photos.

 NASG membership is not required to send in your contributions, nor do you have to subscribe to the RMC magazine, to be able to participate.
-If your photo is accepted, it will be run in a future RMC inside-the-cover ad (magazines have a lead time measured in months), and it will be featured in this web site's home page photo rotation in coordination with the release of the RMC issue in which your photo is revealed, as well as in the (updated) image shown above.
-Your photo will also then more permanently reside in the "Layouts" section of this web site.
+If your photo is accepted, it will be run in a future RMC inside-the-cover ad (magazines have a lead time measured in months), and it will be featured on this web site's home page photo rotation in coordination with the release of the RMC issue in which your photo is revealed, as well as in the (updated) image shown above.
+Your photo will then also more permanently reside in the "Layouts" section of this web site.

 We hope you'll participate in this exciting new S-scale promotional program by sharing photos of your S-scale modeling for inclusion in an upcoming Railroad Model Craftsman issue!